-As we entered Year 3 the EPHEZ Steering Committee committed to creating a governance structure, empowering workgroups, and utilizing the increase in funding opportunities to increase staffing support for all EPHEZ programming.
-By the end of 2021, the EPHEZ Steering Committee, following months of revisions and input from the Steering Committee and workgroups, had ratified an official governance structure.
-This document details the roles and responsibilities of all workgroups and the Steering Committee, the overarching mission of EPHEZ, the roles and responsibilities of EPHEZ staff, voting and recusal procedures, membership guidelines, and the process for revision.
+EPHEZ, the roles and responsibilities of EPHEZ staff, voting and recusal procedures, membership guidelines, and the process for revision.
 All workgroups committed to carrying out programming, identifying opportunities for systems change, and expanding membership.
 All workgroups consistently meet every 1-2 months, discuss potential programming, collaborate with staff to ensure sufficient staffing, marketing, and funding, and share this information with residents.
-By the end of 2021 staffing levels had also increased, from one full-time and five part-time staff to 4 full-time and 3 part-time staff.
+By the end of 2021 staffing levels had also increased, from one full-time and five parttime staff to 4 full-time and 3 part-time staff.
 These numbers continued to increase over the second half of the grant cycle, with three additional part-time staff added as of June 2022, and four additional full-time positions posted for Year 4.
 Of the three part-time positions added in 2022, two are administrative support positions (Finance and Communications), who support the work of the East Providence, Warren, and Bristol Health Equity Zones.
 This sharing of resources is an example of another priority area over the last year, of partnering with the Bristol and Warren HEZs to ensure the efficient use of resources.
 Leaning on the support of EBCAP as the backbone organization for all three HEZs, we have partnered over the last year to not only share support resources, but to also begin developing a regional strategy to address overarching health equity barriers, including access to healthy, affordable food; services for families with young children; and substance use disorders.
-A highlight of this partnership was the development of a Healthy Food Access Report, in partnership with RIDOH's Geographic Information Systems (GIS) department and a graduate student from Tufts University.
-This report (see attachment "Healthy Food Access Report") utilized a mixture of geographic information mapping, in-depth survey responses from providers and residents, and an analysis of the food and transportation options within the area to identify the primary barriers to food access and suggestions on addressing these issues.
+A highlight of this partnership was the development of a Food Access Report, in partnership with RIDOH's Geographic Information Systems (GIS) department and a graduate student from Tufts University.
+This report utilized a mixture of geographic information mapping, in-depth survey responses from providers and residents, and an analysis of the food and transportation options within the area to identify the primary barriers to food access and suggestions on addressing these issues.
 This report has already been utilized by the Rhode Island Food Policy Council during a meeting with Senators Reed and Whitehouse and will be an integral part of our food systems work in Year 4.

-Following the adoption of the Governance structure in December 2021, the EPHEZ Steering Committee was able to begin meeting on a monthly basis, after nearly two years of meeting on a weekly basis, and to integrate presentations from outside organizations into these monthly calls.
+Following the adoption of the Governance structure in December 2021, the EPHEZ Steering Committee was able to begin meeting on a monthly basis, after nearly two years of meeting weekly, and to integrate presentations from outside organizations into these monthly calls.
 This has allowed for more meaningful collaboration with other organizations, and an increased interest in joining the EPHEZ Collaborative from both local and statewide organizations.
 An exciting aspect of this is how frequently we are contacted by East Providence residents on behalf of their organization; we consistently hear that they are interested in supporting our work not only on a professional level, but on a personal level as a resident of the city.
 They are appreciative of the approach we have taken over the last three years, of remaining deeply committed to creating the right process for the work, rather than rushing forward during a time of great stress.
 This approach has been based in the understanding that the work of collective impact, community engagement, and equity and inclusion takes more time than standard collaboration, in order to ensure an impactful outcome.